isabella232/datajoint-file-validator/docs/tutorial/2-manifest.md

     If `query` is not defined for a rule, it is automatically set to the default value of `**`, which matches all files in the fileset.

 Suppose that we wanted to check the number of `.csv` files _anywhere_ in the fileset, not just at the top level.
-We can define another rule to check this, now using the `**.csv` query that matches all `.csv` files anywhere in the fileset.
+We can define another rule to check this, now using the `**/*.csv` query that matches all `.csv` files anywhere in the fileset.
 Append to the manifest `rules`:

 ```{.yaml linenums="24"}